GreenDelta/openLCA2-manual/src/parameters/parameters.md

 - "Global" parameters can be found and are valid on all levels.
 - "Input" parameters are parameters that are only valid for the process/LCIA method/Product system in which they are saved.
-- ""Dependent" parameters are parameters that include input or global parameters in their formula.
+- "Dependent" parameters are parameters that include input or global parameters in their formula.
 The figure below illustrates the view on openLCA for an example.

 **_New!_** Global, input and dependent parameters can be created within a process or impact assessment method.
 These are then also available in product systems and projects in which the process or impact assessment method is used.
 It is not possible to create a new parameter on the product system or project level.